2 Playful Holiday Writing Prompts to Challenge and Inspire You

 For the next fifteen minutes, take on one of these holiday writing challenges.
 Use your birthday to find your first and last line, or roll some dice to create your title.
 For an extra challenge, use both prompts for the same story!

-Once you’ve written your story, post it in the comments below so we can all enjoy it.
-And don’t forget to leave feedback for your fellow holiday writers!
+Once you’ve written your story, post it in the practice box below, so we can all enjoy it.
+And don't forget to leave feedback for your fellow holiday writers!